 (optional) match_case : [YES|NO]

 (Optional) The context is a regular expression that returns one or more subsets of the configuration.
 When the context matches a line, it returns that line and any other lines directly below it that are indented more than the initial matching line.
 Multiple contexts can be used to narrow down then searchable configuration.

-(Optional) The regex is used to filter the full configurations, or each of the context configurations, to a smaller set of lines of text based on the regular expression.
+(Optional) Filters the full configurations to a smaller set of lines of text based on the regular expression.
 Multiple regex can be used to narrow down the searchable configuration, and they are applied in the order that they are listed in the check.